What’s the idea behind Green Karma 360's Steel Utensils Bank Initiative?

 - Spoon - $1

-Why should I use the bank?
+Why should I use steel utensils?

 There

 are many excellent reasons.
-Take your pick.
+Take your pick:

-- If you enjoy nature and it pains you to see it being destroyed: Be a part of the solution and not the problem.
+- If you enjoy NATURE and it pains you to see it being destroyed: Be a part of the solution and not the problem.

-- If you have kids and you want to ensure a good future for them: Natural calamities will increase in frequency and intensity.
+- If you have KIDS and you want to ensure a good future for them: Natural calamities will increase in frequency and intensity.
 Along with good education and health, you should think about giving your kids a sound environmental education.
 Kids learn by watching.
 You would be raising environmentally–conscious kids by your positive actions.

-- Do you volunteer?
+- Do you VOLUNTEER ?
 Yes?
 Great!
 Consider this as volunteering for another cause.

-- If you’re spiritual: You feel the oneness or interconnectedness of all beings and therefore like to care for the whole system.
+- If you’re SPIRITUAL: You feel the oneness or interconnectedness of all beings and therefore like to care for the whole system.
 If you don't want the garbage from disposables in your own backyard, trust me, nobody else does.

 I use bagasse plates.
 Why should I bother?

+Did you know that even fruit and vegetable peels, which are naturally 100 percent biodegradable, don't get degraded in landfills?
 In an interesting find, a newspaper was taken out of a landfill after 40 years.
 It was still intact and readable!
 So unless you are composting the bagasse plates, they just end up in landfills, where they don't degrade well.

 At the end of the day, 'Reduce' is the holiest R of them all!